 In today’s #TBT resource, we hear from Terran Williams at Global Conference 2015.
 Terran teaches on the proclamation of the Gospel, and its place in our ministry.
 He opens with an outline of what proclamation is, and then helps us understand how best to put it to work, using a range of practical examples.
 The talk includes a couple of … Read More

-In today’s #TBT resource we hear from PJ Smyth at one of Advance’s earliest gatherings, Global Conference 2015.
-PJ does an extensive teaching on Elders, working through their genesis, role, qualification for appointment and key roles in the church.
-A great starting point for a deep dive on Eldership, or a training moment for your church’s leadership teams.
-PJ teaches … Read More
+In today’s #TBT resource we hear from PJ Smyth, pastor of Monument Church, at one of Advance’s earliest gatherings, Global Conference 2015.
+PJ Smyth does an extensive teaching on Elders, working through their genesis, role, qualification for appointment and key roles in the church.
+A great starting point for a deep dive on Eldership, or a training moment for your … Read More

 In today’s #TBT resource, we hear from Gareth Bowley (Reconciliation Road Church, South Africa).
 The session was recorded at their recent Kwa-Zulu Natal Hub gathering for eldership teams in October 2019.
 Gareth gives us four compelling reasons that church planting (directly, or through partnership) should remain a priority for every community of believers.

 In today’s #TBT (Throwback Thursday) resource, we hear from Donnie Griggs at Global Conference 2015.
 Once Jesus departs, the disciples find them selves charged to action, but tempted to remain spectators.
 Donnie parallels their story with a modern day leaning toward inactivity in ministry.
 The talk offers insight into the ethos of our movement, from its earliest gathering, as we … Read More